Financial Services Business - No Licence

 - that the financial service provided does not require an AFSL; or

 - that they are providing a financial service on behalf of someone else; or

 - that their conduct is within the scope of their AFSL;

 if this is not the case.

 ASIC has the power to issue a banning order against a person if the agency suspends or cancels the AFSL held by the person or if the person does not comply with their AFSL obligations.
 A banning order prohibits a person from providing any or specified financial services, as well as controlling or working in a financial services business, for a specified period.

 To find a person guilty of this offence, the court must be satisfied that:

-- The accused did not hold the relevant license (under Section 913B of the Corporations Act) covering the provision of that financial advice.
+- the accused did not hold an AFSL covering the provision of that financial advice.